Kavanakk10/DVWA-application-demo/READ_ME.md

 kubectl port-forward svc/dvwa-service 8080:80
 Open your browser and navigate to http://localhost:8080 to access the DVWA application.
-[25/06, 1:26 pm] ....: Prerequisites
+Prerequisites
 DVWA Deployment: Ensure DVWA is deployed and accessible.
+##showcasing attack surface
-Browser: Use a web browser to interact with the DVWA interface.
+Browser: Use a web browr to interact with the DVWA interface.
 1. SQL Injection
 Objective: Exploit a SQL injection vulnerability to extract information from the database.

 Steps:

 Access DVWA: Open your browser and navigate to the DVWA application (e.g., http://localhost:<node_port>).
-[25/06, 1:28 pm] ....: Login: Use the default credentials to log in.
+ Login: Use the default credentials to log in.

 Username: admin
 Password: password